drganjoo/txengine/README.md

 ## Testing

-A very few test cases have been written which can be run using the following command:
+A few test cases have been written which can be run using the following command:

 ```
 cargo test